cybzuty/Earth-Space-and-Science/README.md

 # Earth, Space and Science

-## I created this projects as a practice, it doesn't have any purpose except for some general facts about Earth, Space etc.
+## I created this project as a practice, it doesn't have any purpose except for some general facts about Earth, Space etc.

 With this project I learned a lot about programming, and all those mistaked that I did and hard problems that I solved taught me something about persistence.
 I know there is some unnecessary code inside, I know that there is a lot of code that can be improved.